Links on Android Authority may earn us a commission. Learn more.

 - Once you’ve selected your audience permissions, tap the Share button next to the link, and send the created link to other participants via email, WhatsApp, Messenger, Slack, or any other preferred platform.

 - You can also pick people from your Facebook contacts.

 When the room is live, people with the link will be able to see your name and profile photo, and that you’re in the room.
 This could also include people you’re not friends with on Facebook, depending on who you’ve shared the link with.

 How to create Messenger Rooms on the Facebook app

 You can also start and share Messenger Rooms on the Facebook app through your News Feed, Groups, or Events pages.

-The video chat options here are largely the same as Messenger, apart from a few settings.
-For instance, the link-sharing settings remain the same and you can choose who gets to join your room in the same way as Messenger.
-However, unlike in Messenger, you can schedule when to make your room go live through the “Start Time” setting.
+The video chat options here are essentially the same as Messenger, apart from a few settings.
+For instance, the link-sharing settings remain the same, and you can choose who gets to join your room in the same way as Messenger.
+However, unlike Messenger, you can schedule when to make your room go live through the Start Time setting.
 This could be very handy if you’re hosting a live concert or webinar using the service.